 Trypsin-Like Immunoreactivity

 TLI measurement is primarily used for the diagnosis of exocrine pancreatic insufficiency.
 This disease involves the portion of the pancreas that produces digestive enzymes.
 Insufficient enzyme production results in improper digestion of fats, carbohydrates, and proteins.
-The clinical signs shown by the patient include the production of large volumes of fatty feces and weight loss.
+Clinical signs include weight loss and the production of large volumes of fatty feces.

 Dogs with exocrine pancreatic insufficiency have reduced functional pancreatic tissue and so less trypsinogen is produced.
 Therefore, less trypsinogen escapes into the blood circulation, resulting in low levels of serum TLI.